taw10/crystfel/doc/man/crystfel_geometry.5.md

 : always specify the units.
 Like when specifying the wavelength (see above), : CrystFEL should do what you expect with multi-frame data files.

+Getting the **clen** value from the image headers gives the illusion of avoiding the need to create a new geometry file every time you change the detector position.
+However, in practice this doesn't work very well because the detector movement direction is usually not exactly parallel to the beam axis.
+That means that the beam center position varies with the camera length, and you would have to prepare a new geometry file for each position anyway.
+For the best results, simply make sure that the experimental geometry stays as static as possible.

 ### Per-frame beam center position

 You can specify an overall detector shift.
 The most common use of this is for